idk-vk/truerandom.js/readme.md

 ### Message(parameter)
 Message to be hashed.
 Expected string.
 ### Length of salt(parameter)
-Message to be hashed.
-Expected string.
+length of the digits of hash to be used.
 **Cannot exceed more than 5124**